Japanese History Digest

 The era of Fujiwara no Fuhito

-In 710, the capital was moved to Heijo-kyō, modeled after the Tang Dynasty capital of China, Chang'an, marking the beginning of the Nara period.
-Heijo-kyo was the first fully-fledged capital city based on the imperial capital system, and it flourished as a political and cultural center for the next 74 years.
-In addition to establishing the Ritsuryo system, Fuhito also focused on placing his family at the center of government, laying the foundation for the future prosperity of the Fujiwara clan.
-In 718, he completed the compilation of the Yoro Code, but it was not actually used until its enactment in 757.
-Fuhito's death (720) marked the completion of the Ritsuryo state system, but also ushered in an era of political power structure centered on the Fujiwara clan.
+In 710, the capital was transferred to Heijō-kyō, modeled after Chang’an, the capital of Tang China, marking the beginning of the Nara period.
+Heijō-kyō was the first Japanese capital in which the grid-based urban planning system (jōbō-sei) was fully realized, and it flourished as the political and cultural center for the next seventy-four years.
+Alongside the establishment of the ritsuryō system, Fuhito also devoted himself to placing members of his own family at the core of the government, laying the groundwork for the later prosperity of the Fujiwara clan.
+In 718, Fuhito advanced the compilation of the Yōrō Code, revising the Taihō Code, but it was completed after his death and was not put into effect until 757.
+Fuhito’s death in 720 came at a time when the institutions of the ritsuryō state had reached a stage of completion, and it also marked the opening of an era characterized by a political power structure centered on the Fujiwara clan.

-The Era of Nagaya no O (Grandson of Emperor Tenmu)
+The Era of Prince Nagaya (Grandson of Emperor Tenmu)

 The Age of Fujiwara no Nakamaro